mustardamus/generator-grail/app/templates/README.md

     bower install zepto --save

-Then you can require the libraries wherever you want (usually in the Module):
+Then you can require the libraries wherever you want (usually in the Component):

     $      = require('zepto')
     moment = require('moment')